davidgiga1993/octoploy/README.md

 For deploying encrypted secrets, you'll need to set the environment variable `OCTOPLOY_KEY` with your key used to encrypt the data.

-## Change tracking
+## State tracking

-Changes are detected by storing a md5 sum in the label of the object.
+Octoploy currently uses a ConfigMap called `octoploy-state` to keep track of the object states.

+The ConfigMap contains  all managed objects and their md5 sum.
 If this hash has changed the whole object will be applied.
-If no label has been found in openshift the object is assumed to be equal, and the label is added.
+If the object does already exist, but is not listed in the state it will simply be added to the state.

+You can modify the name of the configmap by setting the `stateName` variable in the `_root.yml` file.

 Currently, the actual fields of the yml files are not compared, however this is a planned feature.